iterative/dvc.org/static/docs/user-guide/running-dvc-on-windows.md

 # Running DVC on Windows

-There can different issues while running DVC on Windows.
+Different issues can arise when running DVC on Microsoft Windows, mainly involving system performance.
 Some, for example, have to do with NTFS file system characteristics and Windows built-in security mechanisms.
-Below are some workarounds that can help avoid these potential
+Below are some workarounds that can help avoid these potential problems:
-problems:

 ## POSIX-like command line shell